With Cloud, you can share Sketch documents and Libraries with others, collaborate and gather feedback, or store your designs privately in the cloud.

 There are two ways to use Cloud:

-With a Team Account — Sketch for Teams is currently in beta.
-When you create a Team, you can invite members to share Sketch documents and collaborate inside a single Team workspace.
+With a Teams subscription — Teams subscriptions are currently in beta.
+When you create a Team, you can invite members to share Sketch documents and collaborate inside a shared Cloud workspace.

 Creating a Sketch Account to use Cloud